Prompting Language-Informed Distribution for Compositional Zero-Shot Learning: Proposed Method

-To generate diverse and informative text descriptions for each compositional class, we adopt a similar way as~\citep{menon2022visual} by prompting an LLM that shows instruction-following capability.
-An example below shows the format of the LLM instruction. \begin{adjustwidth}{0cm}{0cm} \end{adjustwidth} See the Appendix~\ref{apd:llm_gen} for more details.
+\textbf{Compositional Class Description.} To generate diverse and informative text descriptions for each compositional class, we adopt a similar way as~\cite{menon2022visual} by prompting an LLM that shows instruction-following capability.
+An example below shows the format of the LLM instruction. \begin{adjustwidth}{0cm}{0cm}

+\end{adjustwidth} See the Supplement~\ref{apd:llm_gen} for more details.
 For each composition $y=(s,o)$, we generate $M$ descriptions denoted as $S^{(y)}=\{S^{(y)}_1,\ldots,S^{(y)}_M\}$ where $S^{(y)}_m$ is a linguistically complete sentence.
-Different to~\citep{menon2022visual} that aims to interpret the zero-shot recognition by attribute phrases from LLMs, we utilize the LLM-based sentence-level descriptions in the CZSL task for two benefits: 1) provide diverse and informative textual context for modeling the class distributions that capture the intra-class variance, and 2) enhance the class embedding with fine-grained descriptive information.
+Different to~\cite{menon2022visual} that aims to interpret the zero-shot recognition by attribute phrases from LLMs, we utilize the LLM-based sentence-level descriptions in the CZSL task for two benefits: (\textit{i}) provide diverse and informative textual context for modeling the class distributions, and (\textit{ii}) enhance the class embedding with fine-grained descriptive information.

-\paragraph{Language-Informed Distribution (LID)} For both the image and text modalities, we use the frozen CLIP model and learnable feature enhancement modules to represent the visual and language features, which are also adopted in existing CZSL literature~\citep{dfsp_cvpr23,troika_arxiv23}.
+\textbf{Language-Informed Distribution (LID).} For both the image and text modalities, we use the frozen CLIP model and learnable feature enhancement modules to represent the visual and language features, which are also adopted in existing CZSL literature~\cite{dfsp_cvpr23,troika_arxiv23}.

 Specifically, for the text modality, each composition $y$ is tokenized and embedded by CLIP embedding layer and further prompted by concatenating with learnable context vectors, \ie, ``$[\mathbf{p}_1]\ldots[\mathbf{p}_L][\mathbf{s}][\mathbf{o}]$'', where $\mathbf{p}_{1:L}$ is initialized by ``\texttt{a photo of}'' and shared with all classes.
 Followed by the frozen CLIP text encoder $\mathcal{E}_T$, the embedding of class $y$ is $\mathbf{q}_y = \mathcal{E}_T\left([\mathbf{p}_1]\ldots[\mathbf{p}_L][\mathbf{s}][\mathbf{o}]\right)$ where $\mathbf{q}_y\in\mathbb{R}^{d}$.
-Following the CZSL literature~\citep{xu2022prompting,dfsp_cvpr23}, here the soft prompt $\mathbf{p}_{1:L}$ and primitive embeddings $[\mathbf{s}][\mathbf{o}]$ are learnable while $\mathcal{E}_T$ is frozen in training.
+Following the CZSL literature~\cite{xu2022prompting,dfsp_cvpr23}, here the soft prompt $\mathbf{p}_{1:L}$ and primitive embeddings $[\mathbf{s}][\mathbf{o}]$ are learnable while $\mathcal{E}_T$ is frozen in training.